Joint Property Ownership and Land Partitions in North Carolina

 When Joint property ownership goes awry there are cases when you a Land Partition Property Lawyer to help you divide your property.
 Typically joint property is achieved through inheritance or when friends or family jointly purchase a vacation home.

-A Cecil & Cecil, P.A. lawyer, can help with property disputes in Central North Carolina taht can be resolved by selling the property and dividing the proceeds equally.
+A Cecil & Cecil, P.A. lawyer, can help with property disputes in Central North Carolina that can be resolved by selling the property and dividing the proceeds equally.
 If property disputes cannot be amicably achieved, partition proceedings come into play.
 Land Partitioning is the division of property, real or personal, by owners who jointly own the property.
 There are two kinds of partition proceedings, partition in kind and partition by sale.

 Learn more about Joint Property Ownership and Land Partitions with the legal definitions below.
 Complete the quick form to the right and we will be in touch.